Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 # generator-alfresco-docker-compose
 > Alfresco Docker Compose Generator

-This project generates a collection of Docker Compose Templates to test Repository and Search Services/Insight Engine with different configurations:
+This project generates a collection of Docker Compose Templates to test Repository and Search Services/Insight Engine with different configurations.

-* Plain HTTP communications
-* TLS/SSL Mutual Authentication communications
-* Sharding (dynamic) with different Sharding Methods
-* Replication (master/slave)

 ## Project structure